MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 110.0.0000.00: February x, 2023

+### Feature updates

+- **New Immersive Reader policies.** Immersive Reader in Microsoft Edge simplifies web page layouts, removes clutter, and helps you customize your reading experience.
+Using these new policies ([ImmersiveReaderGrammarToolsEnabled](/deployedge/microsoft-edge-policies#immersivereadergrammartoolsenabled) and [ImmersiveReaderPictureDictionaryEnabled](/deployedge/microsoft-edge-policies#immersivereaderpicturedictionaryenabled)), administrators can control the availability of Grammar Tools and Picture Dictionary features within Immersive Reader.

+- **Enabling sync for Azure Active Directory signed in customers.** Microsoft Edge sync roams data across all signed in instances of Microsoft Edge.
+This data includes favorites, passwords, browsing history, open tabs, settings, apps, collections, and extensions.
+For Azure Active Directory users who have sync turned off, after the browser is launched they'll see a notification prompt and have sync turned on for all signed in instances of Microsoft Edge.
+This sync enablement includes other devices where they're signed in.
+Additionally, if a user’s other devices don’t have history and open tabs sync on, those two toggles will be turned on.
+Organizations using the [SyncDisabled](/deployedge/microsoft-edge-policies#syncdisabled) policy won't be affected by this change.

+- **Drop.** Microsoft Edge now offers a simple way to send files and notes across all your signed in mobile and desktop devices.
+Using the desktop version of Microsoft Edge, Drop can be managed through the sidebar (*edge://settings/sidebar*).
+Administrators can control the availability of Drop using the [EdgeEDropEnabled](/deployedge/microsoft-edge-policies#edgeedropenabled) policy.

+### Policy updates

+#### New policies

+- [AutofillMembershipsEnabled](/DeployEdge/microsoft-edge-policies#autofillmembershipsenabled) - Save and fill memberships
+- [ImmersiveReaderGrammarToolsEnabled](/DeployEdge/microsoft-edge-policies#immersivereadergrammartoolsenabled) - Enable Grammar Tools feature within Immersive Reader in Microsoft Edge
+- [ImmersiveReaderPictureDictionaryEnabled](/DeployEdge/microsoft-edge-policies#immersivereaderpicturedictionaryenabled) - Enable Picture Dictionary feature within Immersive Reader in Microsoft Edge
+- [PrintPreviewStickySettings](/DeployEdge/microsoft-edge-policies#printpreviewstickysettings) - Configure the sticky print preview settings
+- [SearchInSidebarEnabled](/DeployEdge/microsoft-edge-policies#searchinsidebarenabled) - Search in Sidebar enabled
+- [WorkspacesNavigationSettings](/DeployEdge/microsoft-edge-policies#workspacesnavigationsettings) - Configure navigation settings per groups of URLs in Microsoft Edge Workspaces

+#### Obsoleted policies

+- [DisplayCapturePermissionsPolicyEnabled](/DeployEdge/microsoft-edge-policies#displaycapturepermissionspolicyenabled) - Specifies whether the display-capture permissions-policy is checked or skipped
+- [ExemptDomainFileTypePairsFromFileTypeDownloadWarnings](/DeployEdge/microsoft-edge-policies#exemptdomainfiletypepairsfromfiletypedownloadwarnings) - Disable download file type extension-based warnings for specified file types on domains
+- [SetTimeoutWithout1MsClampEnabled](/DeployEdge/microsoft-edge-policies#settimeoutwithout1msclampenabled) - Control Javascript setTimeout() function minimum timeout
+- [ShadowStackCrashRollbackBehavior](/DeployEdge/microsoft-edge-policies#shadowstackcrashrollbackbehavior) Configure ShadowStack crash rollback behavior

 ## Version 109.0.1518.78: February 2, 2023

 Fixed various bugs and performance issues.